ksu-cs-textbooks/cis300/content/5-strings/_index.md

 +++
-title = "Chapter 1 Title"
-date = 2018-08-24T10:53:05-05:00
+title = "Chapter 5 Strings and StringBuilders" date = 2018-08-24T10:53:05-05:00
-weight = 10
+weight = 20
 chapter = true
-pre = "<b>1. </b>"
+pre = "<b>5. </b>"
 +++

-# Visual Studio®

-This chapter will guide you through the use of Visual Studio 2017 and GitHub to obtain start code for your assignments, build, test, and debug graphical applications and class libraries, and submit assignment solutions.
-No attempt is meant to be exhaustive, as many of the features of Visual Studio are beyond the scope of CIS 300.
+# Strings and StringBuilders
+C# and the .NET Framework provides two data structures for representing sequences of characters - **string**s and **StringBuilder**s.
+Each of these data structures has its own advantages and disadvantages.
+In this chapter, we will examine how these two types are used and implemented.
+In the process, we will note the tradeoffs involved in using one or the other.